 - 4.3.1 The uniform of all team members shall consist of: - Shirts of the same dominant colour front and back as the shorts.
 If shirts have sleeves they must end above the elbow.
 Long sleeved shirts are not permitted.
 All players must tuck their shirts into their playing shorts.
-'All-in-ones' are permitted. - T-shirts, regardless of the style, are not permitted to be worn under the shirts. - Shorts of the same dominant colour front and back as the shirts.
+'All-in-ones' are - permitted.
+Shorts of the same dominant colour front and back as the shirts.
 The shorts must end above the knee. - Socks of the same dominant colour for all team members.
 Socks need to be visible.